a-sinclaire/QuizGame/README.md

-# AppInterfaceQuiz
+# Quiz Game

 A browser-based quiz game designed to run on GitHub Pages, serving as both an assessment tool and a learning resource.
+The quiz supports multiple question packs, making it content-agnostic and customizable.

 ## Features